With Blackstone’s backing, Murka stakes a claim in social casino games

 Over a decade, the Kyiv, Ukraine-based company has emerged from a small startup to more than 550 employees across five offices.
 It was acquired last year by mega investor Blackstone Group, a private equity firm.
 Blackstone also owns casino properties such as The Cosmopolitan in Las Vegas as well as Vungle, a performance marketing firm.
 Blackstone’s revenues last year were $7.3 billion.

-“You can understand why it’s exploding right now,” said Barak David, Murka’s chief operating officer, in an interview with GamesBeat.
+“You can understand why it’s exploding right now,” Murka COO Barak David said in an interview with GamesBeat.
 “There was a pandemic effect.
 On the positive side, people were staying home and playing.
 They can play our games to relax a little.”

 You can't solo security